Sales tax concerns if you sell through multiple channels

 A sales tax exemption certificate means you, the seller, don’t have to collect and remit sales tax on certain products and services and to certain clients (such as schools, hospitals or churches) in a state.
 Your buyer produces a valid exemption certificate that you keep on file.
-Otherwise, you the seller have legal responsibility to assess and collect the sales tax from the purchaser and can be penalized later if you don’t.
+Otherwise, you (the seller) have legal responsibility to assess and collect the sales tax from the purchaser and can be penalized later if you don’t.

 Different forms